 The Ordinance violates free speech under the First Amendment and the Iowa Constitution because it is a content-based restriction on protected expression and is not narrowly tailored.
-It restricts the protected speech of a particular subject matter.
+It restricts protected speech on a particular subject matter.
 The prohibited conduct cannot be defined without referencing the content of the speech.